mikeranger67/Morristown/README.md

 description: Website about the best things to do in Morristown, NJ.
 MIT Coding Bootcamp.

-roadmap: Adding new content and reformmating it.
+roadmap: Currently about NJ, not just Morristown.
+Adding new content and reformmating it in the coming months.